fengzhyuan/libphonenumber-csharp/README.md

 # Overview

 # Note for this version
-Modified the `csharp/PhoneNumbers.sln` to make it available for .Net 4.0 plateform, also removed `PhoneNumbers.Test` from solution;
+Modified the `csharp/PhoneNumbers.sln` to make it compatible on .Net 4.0 plateform;

-Used 3rd party libs `ReadOnlyCollectionsExtensions`, `ReadOnlyCollectionsInterfaces`, which can be got via NuGet (in `csharp/packages`
+removed `PhoneNumbers.Test` from solution;

-Or the compiled DLL can be used directly at `lib/PhoneNumbers.dll` with namespace `PhoneNumbers`, built with VS 2010 (Version 10.0.40219.1 SP1)
+Use 3rd party lib `ReadOnlyCollectionsExtensions`, `ReadOnlyCollectionsInterfaces`, available via NuGet (in `csharp/packages` Or the compiled DLL can be used directly at `lib/PhoneNumbers.dll` with namespace `PhoneNumbers`, built with VS 2010 (Version 10.0.40219.1 SP1)

 Please refer original WIKI for more information.